 rancho de las golondrinas profile

 No matter where you are in Santa Fe, the past is an evident presence, be it in the architecture or the traditions.
-Afterall, The City Different is 412 years old, making it the oldest capital city in the United States, so gather some history while you are here!
+Afterall, The City Different was founded in 1610, making it the oldest capital city in the United States, so gather some history while you are here!

 One place where the past comes into perfect focus—and where you can give the kiddos a taste of a bygone era—is El Rancho de Las Golondrinas, or Ranch of the Swallows, dedicated to the history, heritage, and culture of 18th and 19th century New Mexico.
 An important paraje (stopping place) on the Camino Real in the early 1700s, Golondrinas (as the locals call it) comprises historic buildings from that time, including a water mill, adobe houses, and a church, as well as some 200 acres of gorgeous grounds.
 Explore on your own or via a guided tour.